aboalang/CBQN/src/README.md

 #define VERIFY_TAIL   (u) // number of bytes after the end of an array to verify not being improperly modified; 64 in DEBUG
 #define RT_VERIFY_ARGS  1 // rtverify: preserve arguments for printing on failure
 #define GC_EVERY_NTH_ALLOC (u) // force a GC on every n'th allocation (<=1 to GC on every alloc)

+// FFI stuff:
+#define FFI_CHECKS      1 // check that arguments passed to FFI-d functions are of the desired type
+#define BQNV_NO_REUSE   0 // never reuse bqnffi.h BQNV wrapper objects, therefore detecting all BQNV use-after-frees & double-frees; requires DIRECT_BQNV==0
+#define DIRECT_BQNV     0 // make BQNV have the same representation as B, instead of wrapping them in an object; requires FFI_TOPLEVEL_GC==0 for proper functionality

 // some somewhat-outdated/unmaintained things:
 #define RT_PERF   0   // time runtime primitives